María Isa Pérez-Vega: Music career

 Pérez-Vega is a rapper and singer and has been active in the Twin Cities hip-hop scene since she was a teenager.
 She owns the record company SotaRico, whose name honors her Minnesotan and Puerto Rican roots.

 In 2018, Pérez-Vega performed at the 32nd annual Governor's Council Martin Luther King Jr. Day Celebration at the State Capitol and the Minnesota Women's March.
 In 2020, she performed at Bernie Sanders's Saint Paul rally during his presidential campaign.

 On the day Pérez-Vega was sworn in as a state representative at the Minnesota House, she released a new LP, Capitolio (Spanish for "capital"), and announced she would continue to make music while in office.
 On the day of the release, Pérez-Vega said, "I wanted people to know I'm still me, still a hip-hop artist and mother and girl from the West Side, and I'm bringing all that with me to the Capitol".

 Minnesota House of Representatives

 Pérez-Vega was first elected to the Minnesota House of Representatives in 2022.
 She first ran after legislative redistricting and the retirement of 16-term DFL incumbent Carlos Mariani.

 Pérez-Vega serves on the Children and Families Finance and Policy, Education Finance, and Housing Finance and Policy Committees.
 In 2023, Governor Tim Walz appointed her to the Capitol Area Community Vitality Task Force.

+Pérez-Vega is not seeking reelection in 2026, instead running for the Ramsey County Commission.